with the support of the Österreich-Fonds

 - Austrian research institutions that are entitled to award doctoral degrees (NB: A single institution can submit multiple applications.)

-- To promote outstanding education and training for doctoral students in internationally oriented doctoral programmes with clearly defined structures and quality standards (see requirements below)
+- To promote outstanding education and training for scientific and arts-based doctoral students within the framework of structured doctoral programmes that have been in operation for at least two years (see requirements below)

 - To reinforce the research orientation and sustained consolidation of existing education and training structures for highly qualified junior researchers

-- The programme must have been launched at least two years prior to the LOI submission deadline.
+- The programme must have been launched at least two years prior to the submission deadline (14 May 2018).

-- The programme's faculty must include at least five researchers whose research track records are considered outstanding by FWF standards.1
+- The programme’s faculty must include at least five scientific or arts-based researchers whose research track records are considered outstanding by FWF standards.1

-- The university (or universities) offering the programme must make a binding commitment to provide basic funding, that is, to provide all of the necessary infrastructure as well as funds for the ongoing operation and institutional anchoring of the programme.
+- The university (or universities) offering the programme must commit themselves to providing basic funding, that is, providing all necessary infrastructure as well as funds for the on-going operation and institutional anchoring of the programme.

-- The programme must involve training through research, that is, the Ph.D. candidates are to be involved in a thematically defined research area.
+- The programme must involve training through research, that is, the PhD candidates are to be involved in a focused and consistent research context.

-- The programme must be based on international standards (see e.g. Seven Principles of Innovative Doctoral Training, European Charter for Researchers, Code of Conduct for the Recruitment of Researchers etc.)
+- The programme must be based on international standards (see e.g. Seven Principles of Innovative Doctoral Training, Salzburg Recommendations, European Charter for Researchershttps://euraxess.ec.europa.eu/jobs/charter/european-charter, Code of Conduct for the Recruitment of Researchers etc.)

 Additional funding for ongoing FWF Doctoral Programmes (DK projects) cannot be requested through the doc.funds programme.